Motunrayo25/portfolio/README.md

 # Hi I am Motunrayo Osho
 ## Data Analyst (Excel | SQL | Power BI)

 Data Analyst based in Nigeria with a knack for transforming messy datasets into clear, interactive business strategies.
-Proficient in executing end-to-end data pipelines using Excel, SQL, and Power BI.
-Open to global remote roles.
+Hands-on experience using Excel, SQL and Power BI to clean, analyze and visualize data.
+Open to global remote opportunities.

-I am a Data Analyst based in Nigeria, focused on transforming data into actionable insights using Excel, SQL, and Power BI.
-Open to remote Data Analyst opportunities worldwide.

 ## 🛠️ Skills